National Assembly (Niger): Composition

 The current National Assembly, formed following elections held on 21 February 2016, has 171 members, up from 113 members in 2003, elected for a five-year term.
 The multi-seat constituency members are elected using a party-list (Scrutin de liste) proportional representation system.
 The remaining eight seats are single constituency, elected by a first-past-the-post system.
 One element of the Judiciary of Niger, the High Court of Justice, is composed of Deputies elected from within the National Assembly.

-Member of the National Assembly for the Nigerien Party for Democracy and Socialism, Ousseini Tinni, was chosen to be the President of the National Assembly after the 2016 elections.
+Member of the National Assembly for the Nigerien Party for Democracy and Socialism (PNDS), Ousseini Tinni, was chosen to be the President of the National Assembly after the 2016 elections.